 Website Authority builds rankings, and rankings lead to exclusive leads.

 A natural byproduct of consistent content writing is what is called the Domain Authority (DA).
-It’s simply a measure of how likely a website will rank on Google search engines.
+It’s simply a measure of how likely a website will rank on Google search engines on a scale of 1 -100.
 The more DA you have, the more terms you rank for on google.
 The better your rankings, the more often people see dealership names online.
-Long story short, you will receive more phone calls, more walk-ins, and more exclusive website inquiries because more people are visiting your website!
+Long story short, you will receive more phone calls, more walk-ins, and more exclusive website inquiries because more people are visiting your website as a result of having a higher domain authority!

 Car Review Sites Domain Authority vs Dealership Domain Authority